CAMBI-tech/BciPy/README.md

 If you are using a Windows machine, you will need to install the [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 ### Mac

 If you are using a Mac, you will need to install XCode and enable command line tools. `xcode-select --install`.
 If using an m1/2 chip, you may need to use the install script in `scripts/shell/m2chip_install.sh` to install the prerequisites.
 You may also need to use the Rosetta terminal to run the install script, but this has not been necessary in our testing using m2 chips.

-If using zsh, instead of bash, you may encounter a segementation fault when running BciPy.
-This is due to an issue in a dependeancy of psychopy with no known fix as of yet.
+If using zsh, instead of bash, you may encounter a segmentation fault when running BciPy.
+This is due to an issue in a dependency of psychopy with no known fix as of yet.
 Please use bash instead of zsh for now.

 ## Installation